GrahamCHill/Projection/py_backend_logic/docs/LOGGING_METRICS.md

 # Logging and Metrics System

-This document provides information about the logging and metrics system implemented in the CV Quality Scanner application.
+This document provides information about the logging and metrics system implemented in the Projection application.

 ## Logging System